 Lymphomas are divided into two general types: Hodgkin lymphoma and non-Hodgkin lymphoma.
 This summary is about the treatment of adult non-Hodgkin lymphoma.
 For information about other types of lymphoma, see the following PDQ summaries:

 - Mycosis Fungoides and the Sézary Syndrome Treatment

 - Childhood Non-Hodgkin Lymphoma Treatment

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for adult non-Hodgkin lymphoma include the following:

 - Being older, male, or white.